Temple of Anahita, Kangavar: Dispute on date of construction

 Originally, 200 BCE was proposed as the date of the site's construction.
 "Under the Parthians any observable western influence can just as well be a survival from the Hellenistic period, which is why the monument at Kangāvar was once acceptably dated as early Parthian while recent investigations proved it to be late Sasanian."

 In this regard, Warwick Ball however states:

 Earlier studies favored a Seleucid date, with some suggesting an Achaemenid date for the platform.
 A date in the Parthian period has since been more generally favoured on stylistic grounds, but recent excavations found evidence for major Sassanian construction.
 However the colonnaded temenos is different in almost every respect to Sassanian architecture.
 Probably, the temple underwent numerous major reconstruction periods, with perhaps a 2nd-century AD date for the colonnaded temenos, and major Sassanian reconstruction of the sanctuary building inside.

 Anahita Temple at Bishapur

-The Temple of Anahita, Istakhr at Bishapur, "was probably built by Roman prisoners, is well masoned of ashlar blocked walls, and with trapezoid shaped doorways."
+The Temple of Anahita at Bishapur, "was probably built by Roman prisoners, is well masoned of ashlar blocked walls, and with trapezoid shaped doorways."